top of page

 Cancer Facts

-Read this section then take the Cancer Challenge below.
+Read this then take the Cancer Challenge below.

 1. Lung cancer is the #1 cancer killer of men and women.
 Lung cancer kills nearly three times as many people as colorectal cancer, which is the second leading cancer killer.
 Lung cancer also claims nearly three times as many lives as breast cancer and nearly four times as many lives as prostate cancer.